 • If you are a foreign national or not domiciled in Malta, you can enjoy special tax benefits for your capital gains under the variety of tax schemes in Malta.
 Interestingly, you might be eligible for Maltese citizenship on a non-residential or temporary basis when you make a combination of investments to boost the economy of the country.

 Under the Malta Citizenship by Investment Program, which is more accurately referred to as the Maltese Citizenship Act Granting of Citizenship for Exceptional Services Regulations, you can enjoy huge tax rebates with foreign-sourced incomes.
 Under this scheme, any high-income individual can get an easy and stable residence in Malta by investing substantially in Malta’s national economy.
-Even when you are planning financially for your retirement, check out our tips for retiring in Malta
+There is also the option of Malta residency by investment, even when you are planning financially for your retirement, check out our tips for retiring in Malta

 Glossary: